JasonJiamiaoXu/jasonjiamiaoxu.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Introduction"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-I'm a third year undergraduate student from, [Renmin University](https://www.ruc.edu.cn/), with a dual major of Economatics and Mathematics.
-My research interest includes macro-finance, financial risks and macroeconomics.
+I'm a third year undergraduate student from, [Renmin University](https://www.ruc.edu.cn/), with a dual major of Economics and Mathematics.
+My research interest includes macro-finance, financial risk and macroeconomics.

 You can find my CV here: [Jaimiao Xu's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).